wtomtom/projetcizee/doc/init.md

 4d) CentOS

-Copy vsyncd.init to /etc/init.d/vsyncd.
-Test by running "service vsyncd start".
+Copy vizeed.init to /etc/init.d/vizeed.
+Test by running "service vizeed start".

-Using this script, you can adjust the path and flags to the vsyncd program by setting the VsyncD and FLAGS environment variables in the file /etc/sysconfig/vsyncd.
+Using this script, you can adjust the path and flags to the vizeed program by setting the vizeeD and FLAGS environment variables in the file /etc/sysconfig/vizeed.
 You can also use the DAEMONOPTS environment variable here.

 5. Auto-respawn
 -----------------------------------